Zooce/zomb-file/README.md

 # The ZOMB file format

 Welcome to the ZOMB file format specification.
-It's sort of a 90/10 mix of JSON and TOML...plus macros!
+It's sort of a 90/10 mix of JSON and TOML...plus a small but _exhilarating_ set of special features!

 > _Similar to how JSON is pronounced "J-son", ZOMB is pronounced "zom-B" 🧟._

-## Why use a ZOMB file?

-Are your data/config files plagued with unwieldy repetition?
-Don't like all those double quotes everywhere?
-Don't want your file format to dictate your value types?
-Do you wish commas were optional?

-If your answer to any of these questions is "yes", then a ZOMB file might be what you're looking for.
+> _Why did I make this?
+Read about it in the [Why](#why) section._

 ## General Rules, Guidelines, and Definitions